Black Point Railroad Bridge: Design and use

 The Black Point Railroad Bridge is 50 feet long with a deck width of 18 feet, and is a single track center bearing swing bridge.
 The bridge is flanked by timber trestle approaches on either bank of the river.
 The west approach trestle is 311 feet long and the east approach trestle is 877 feet long.
 For 100 years the bridge required an operator to enter the operator house to turn the bridge, however the Rail Authority installed control boxes on either side of the bridge in 2011 to ensure smooth operations as part of upgrading the subdivision.
 The backup engine for the bridge, an old Ford Model T engine, still resides in the operator's house.

-The bridge is vital for freight shippers wanting to connect the north bay to the Union Pacific main line in Solano County, but does not serve the SMART train commuter rail line linking Sonoma and Marin counties.
+The bridge is vital for freight shippers wanting to connect the North Bay to the Union Pacific main line in Solano County, but does not serve the Sonoma-Marin Area Rail Transit (SMART) commuter rail line linking Sonoma and Marin counties.
 Trains coming from Schellville use the bridge to bring grain to feederies in Petaluma, and it is for this reason that trains crossing the bridge rarely have any cars other than covered hoppers.
+The rolling stock for SMART was brought to Sonoma County by way of the bridge.